Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 Ecstasy (Molly, MDMA) Detection Times:

-Ecstasy, an illicit party drug, may be detected in a person’s body fluids for up to days after taking the drug.
+Ecstasy, an illicit party drug, may be detected in a person’s body fluids for several days after taking the drug.

 The detection window begins after a person’s last dose and can last: